Fermented Salsa is a delicious way to have fresh tasting salsa that keeps for months

 What is Fermented Salsa?

 Fermented salsa is simply salsa plus a bit of extra salt that’s been left at room temperature to allow the good bacteria to grow.

-Fermented foods are a great source of probiotics – you can ferment lots of different things beyond what we typically think of (sauerkraut, kimchi, etc.) The process involves the breakdown of sugars that then turn into yeast and bacteria.
+Fermented foods are a great source of probiotics – you can ferment lots of different things beyond what we typically think of (sauerkraut, kimchi, etc.).
+Try these easy fermented carrots.
+The process involves the breakdown of sugars that then turn into yeast and bacteria.
 Most vegetables are naturally covered in lactic-acid bacteria.
 When the they are submerged in brine (aka saltwater), the good bacteria ferments the food.
 And the cool thing about the salt is that it helps prevent bad bacteria from growing making fermentation a simple AND safe process.

 Fermented Salsa is delicious

 The fermentation process adds a tangy taste to the salsa, which to me, otherwise tastes like fresh made salsa.
 It will also preserve the food.
 After the initial few days on your kitchen counter, fermented salsa will keep for a couple of months – a whole lot longer than fresh salsa keeps, right?!?

 We also add in the benefits of probiotics.
 Gut health has become a popular buzz word.
 Many people take a probiotic supplement because they are so powerful for supporting not only digestive health but also our immune system.
 The majority of our immune system is based in the gut.
 Probiotics help support the immune system’s function, helping you stay healthier.
 I don’t know about you all, but staying healthy is pretty high up on my priority list these days.